hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AKS-AzureDefender` is enabled, see [the documentation](https://docs.microsoft.com/azure/defender-for-cloud/defender-for-containers-enable?tabs=aks-deploy-portal%2Ck8s-deploy-asc%2Ck8s-verify-asc%2Ck8s-remove-arc%2Caks-removeprofile-api&pivots=defender-for-container-aks) for more information.

+* `namespace_resources_enabled` - (Optional) Should enable namespace as Azure resource?
+See [the documentation](https://aka.ms/NamespaceARMResource) for more details on Namespace as an ARM Resource.

 * `network_profile` - (Optional) A `network_profile` block as defined below.

 -> **Note:** If `network_profile` is not defined, `kubenet` profile will be used by default.